asearer/vue-search-engine/README.md

 ## Usage

-1. Select your preferred search engine from the dropdown menu.
+1. Select the programming language or framework from the dropdown menu.
-2. Enter your programming-related search query in the search input field.
+2. Enter your search query related to that language's documentation.
 3. Press Enter or click the search button to perform the search.
-4. The results will open in a new tab on the selected search engine.
+4. The results will open in a new tab, taking you directly to the relevant documentation.
+5. View your recent searches in the history panel below the search bar.
+6. Click on any history item to quickly perform that search again.

 ## Contributing